On the nature of Bregman functions: Condition

 \subsection{First implication}

-In this section we prove the following \begin{proposition} Let $C \subset \RR^n$ be convex closed with non-empty interior and $h$ be Legendre on $C$, continuous on $C$ and satisfy \eqref{eq:convB}.
+In this section we prove the following \begin{proposition} Let $C \subset \RR^n$ be convex closed with non-empty interior and $h$ be Legendre, with domain $C$, continuous on $C$ and satisfy \eqref{eq:convB}.
 Then the extreme points of $C$ are locally finite.
 In particular if $C$ is bounded it is a polytope. \end{proposition}